r3h6/TYPO3.EXT.form_translator/README.md

 2. Add the English locale without charset to the extension configuration `typo3LanguageWhitelist`

 **Background:** Beginning with v12, TYPO3 uses the locale configured for the site to determine the language.<br>
-For English, TYPO3 used the file named `xyz.xlf`, it does not load a file named `en.xyz.xlf`, but it does for `en_US.xyz.xlf`.
+For English, TYPO3 uses the file named `xyz.xlf`, it does not load a file named `en.xyz.xlf`, but it does for `en_US.xyz.xlf`.

 ## Resources